LucasAyoub/LucasAyoub/README.md

 </div>

  ## About Me: 🌟
-- 💻 I'm a Python, Java and JavaScript Developer.
-I work constantly to always be learning something new and improving what I'm already good at, in order to improve my work and develop better solutions for my company.
+- 👨‍💻 I'm a Python, Java and JavaScript Developer.
+I dedicate myself constantly to always be learning something new and improving what I'm already good at, in order to improve my work and develop better solutions for my company.
 I work today as a Junior Developer & Systems Development Analyst, using Python, Java and JavaScript languages to develop and fix automation systems together with flow orchestrator platforms like Pipefy and others.
 - 👨‍🎓 I am currently studying Computer Science in the 4th Semester.
 -